senichimaro/lovies-front/README.md

 * React Router
 * Redux
 * Axios
-* React Query
-* React Forms
-* GraphQL
 * Auth0
 * dotenv

 ## Back-End : PaaS
-By the absence of the explicit requirement about to _create any kind of Back-End_.
-It was assumed that the persistence of data in this project wouldn't be via MERN (not Nodejs &Expressjs).
+~~By the absence of the explicit requirement about to _create any kind of Back-End_.
+It was assumed that the persistence of data in this project wouldn't be via MERN (not Nodejs &Expressjs).~~

-So, It's used MongoDB services like Realm to work with in a _Platform as a Service_ way or _Serverless_ kind of app, because no specification is defined.
+~~So, It's used MongoDB services like Realm to work with in a _Platform as a Service_ way or _Serverless_ kind of app, because no specification is defined.~~

+There were no specific requirements about Back-End or PaaS, so MERN was provided to improve efficiency in data handling.

 # Final steps